 You can just remain in the room to get anointed by those warm rocks.
 People believe that these rocks are actually uncovered by Guru Nanak.

 You’ll find traditional dresses of people living in that part of India uniquely beautiful.
 I love their short cylindrical hats so much adore that embroidery gown-kind-of robe.

 There are few photo studios where you can try their traditional dresses.
 If you didn’t bring your own cameras, you might ask them to shoot and print the photos as well.

 Things to Explore

-Recommend to read following travel experiences and exciting stories from Himachal Pradesh:
+Recommend to read following travel experiences and exciting travel stories from India:

 - Rewalsar Lake – Guru Padmasambhava met consort Mandarawa.

 - India Travel – Expectations & Experiences of first time Tourists.